 EPISODE THREE: WHEN OPT STRIKES

 In this episode, we talk about that transitionary period after school and before employment by focusing on music composer/guitarist Nipun Nair's journey.
-On one hand, the average issues with searching for a job as a musician persist.
-International students however have the added component of securing a work visa and this exerts its own influence on how this crucial one year of Optional Practical Training pans out.
+On one hand, there's the average issues with searching for a job as a musician.
+International students however have the added component of securing a work visa.
+This exerts its own influence when making life decisions.